Skylum introduces AI-powered Quantum HDR Engine to Aurora HDR 2019

 There's also Aurora HDR Looks, which replaces Presets and offers more selective aesthetic choices and more refined toning, and which also includes textures and masks.
 Finally, renowned photographers have created signature Aurora HDR Look packs that you can apply to your own images.

-Aurora HDR 2019 is available for pre-order now priced at $89, with current users of Aurora HDR able to upgrade for a limited time for $49.
-UK and Australian pricing is to be confirmed.
+Aurora HDR 2019 is available for pre-order now priced at $89 / £82, with current users of Aurora HDR able to upgrade for a limited time for $49 / £46.
+Australian pricing is to be confirmed.